nazarii-piontko/sample-dotnet-otel/README.md

 ## Goal

-The goal of this project is play around with exporting .NET service metrics to [Prometheus](https://prometheus.io/) and tracing service to service communication with [Jaeger](https://www.jaegertracing.io/) using OpenTelementry .NET SDK.
+The goal of this project is play around with exporting .NET service metrics to [Prometheus](https://prometheus.io/), tracing service to service communication with [Jaeger](https://www.jaegertracing.io/) and collecting logs with [Loki](https://grafana.com/oss/loki/) using OpenTelementry .NET SDK.

 ## Components diagram